Skip to menu Skip to content Skip to footer

 A final word

-We asked Kyra and Tracey for one piece of advice that they’d like to leave Year 12 students with when it came to the anxiety of receiving a lower ATAR than expected, and they said:
+We asked the UQ admissions team for one piece of advice they'd like to leave Year 12 students with when it came to the anxiety of receiving a lower ATAR than expected, and they said:

 “Don’t stress!
 There are more pathways to university than you think.
 You might have to be flexible and change your initial plans, but you can still get to where you want to be.”